wkoertgen/train.oracle12.migration/FAQ.md

 ## 3. Can there be problems with the setup ?
 The only problem I have experienced were the missing zip-files in the expected place - see the **README.md**

-You can download these files from the indicated Oraclepages when you have Developer License, which comes with a free Oracle Account.
+You can download these files from the indicated Oraclepages when you have a Developer License, which comes with a free Oracle Account.

 ## 4. How can i control the setup process?
 In the `Vagrantfile` there is a line